Explore the gardens at Quarry Bank

 The gardens are full of drama at this time of year, with spectacular views.
 Paths climb up from the valley bottom passing by caves, cliffs, amazing trees and rhododendrons.
 In the kitchen garden the restored glasshouse and back sheds sparkle in the sunshine and grow an array of exotic fruits.

-May and June will see the gardens bursting with colour and seasonal scents, as peonies, geraniums, nepeta and tiarella flower their socks off.
+Early summer will see the gardens bursting with colour and seasonal scents, as peonies, geraniums, nepeta and tiarella flower their socks off.
 Look out for pinks, blues, greens, oranges and purples.

 Don’t miss the dramatic displays of colour from the heritage collection of rhododendrons - a real show stopper!
 Many of these were planted when the gardens were first founded in the 1890s.